 Safety first!
 Teach your child to be safety-savvy.
 Most of us parents have “child-proofed” our homes, and we’ve tried to think of everything.
 The only drawback is that our children aren’t always at home.
 Explain the dangers of electric sockets, matches, heavy doors and lids, water, stairs, etc. Also, teach your child his address, phone number, and how to call 911.
 And finally, make sure your kids learn to swim.

 Continue your own education.
 Build on your existing knowledge and gain a deeper understanding of your child’s stages of development.
-Age of Montessori offers a wealth of knowledge through their website, webinars, and classes, including a convenient online Early Childhood Development course, which you can enjoy from the comfort of your own home.
-This six-week course is perfect for parents who want to experience their child’s development through understanding, awareness, and joy.
+Age of Montessori offers convenient online courses which you can enjoy from the comfort of your own home.